 University Research Email Service

 The University of Wisconsin-Madison’s Research Email Service can send research recruitment messages on your behalf to general groups on campus, including students, faculty/staff, or your own list of email addresses.
-You can select from listservs including all current UW–Madison employees or all current UW–Madison students, and filterable on age and gender.
+You can select from listservs including all current UW–Madison employees or all current UW–Madison students, or filter by a few categories.

 Services